An Interview with the Author of “Ava Helen Pauling: Partner, Activist, Visionary.”

 The Pauling family in Sweden for the Nobel Chemistry Prize ceremony, 1954.
 Crellin stands second from left.

 Having settled on a course of study, Crellin also began spending a great deal of time with one of his classmates, Lucy Neilan Mills, an art major.
 Lucy, who was from Evanston, Illinois, was a talented artist and knitter who enjoyed pottery, cooking and playing the piano.
 Crellin hoped that his parents would like her as she “approached his ideals quite nicely.”
 Shortly after telling his mother that he was in love with Lucy, the couple were married at Lucy’s grandmother’s house in Oswego, Oregon on November 21, 1956.
-The Christian ceremony included forty of the couple’s closest friends, although Crellin was upset that his parents were not able to attend.
+The ceremony included forty of the couple’s closest friends, although Crellin was upset that his parents were not able to attend.
 The two were in love and looked forward to buying a house together and starting a family.

 Lucy Neilan Mills and Crellin Pauling on their wedding day, 1956.

 A short time later, Crellin and Lucy’s first child, Cheryl, was born.
-Still students, the young parents moved into an apartment on SE Clinton Street in Portland, while Lucy took a French literature course and Crellin took plant evolution, animal physiology and humanities classes.
+Still undergraduates, the young parents moved into an apartment on SE Clinton Street in Portland, while Lucy took a French literature course and Crellin took plant evolution, animal physiology and humanities classes.
 Crellin seemed to be thrilled with fatherhood, telling his parents all about Cheryl and mentioning that, “she is growing day by day.
 She has suddenly decided that she likes to sleep twelve hours a night.”
 In his letters Crellin recounted Cheryl being able to flip herself over from tummy to back and becoming quite vocal by cooing, which was a hit around school.
 “We are very proud of her and are very happy to have her,” he wrote.

 By the end of his junior year, Crellin had passed his exams and chosen his thesis mentor, Dr. Gwilliam, who was an invertebrate zoologist.
 Crellin decided that he was interested in two fields, physiology and invertebrates, specifically marine zoology.
 At this time, he considered graduate school at either Berkeley or the University of Washington and looked forward to spending the summer in Pasadena, where Lucy would be able to take piano lessons and he could land an enjoyable summer job working with one of his favorite immunologists.